 That city was it the capital of Mitanni: Wassukanni?

 The answer is less obvious because CTH 51 positions Wassukanni to the country of Alse, in the districts of Kutmar or Suta.
-Unless that must considers that Alse, Alse or Alse was a bad spell of Alasiya.
+Unless that one must considers that Alse, Alse or Alse was a bad spell of Alasiya.

 My notes of veracity :